Try Our Screenplay Beat Sheet (Free Template)

 Your screenplay is built up of individual story beats that create emotional reactions in the reader and viewer.
 These beats are based on classic screenplay structure.
 The beats help guide the character arcs, story structure, and even your elevator pitch.
 So where do the beats come from?
-A lot of people find the Save the Cat Beat sheet a little overrated and it seems like every writing website has their own beat sheet template.
+A lot of people find Save the Cat a little overrated and it seems like every writing website has their own template.

 Well, I am proud to bring No Film School its own beat sheet template and our readers a free beat sheet they can use to help structure their screenwriting work.

-Let's dive into the beat sheet and talk about the important parts of a screenplay.
+Let's dive in and talk about the important parts of a screenplay.

 What's a beat sheet?

-A beat sheet is a list of emotional moments in a feature film screenplay that helps a writer outline their story.
+A list of emotional moments in a feature film screenplay that helps a writer outline their story.

-There are writers all over who love the beat sheet and others who think they're a waste of time.
+There are writers all over who love to follow beats and others who think they're a waste of time.
 I tend to like any tool that helps me really whittle down an outline and follow the character and plot points.
 Beat sheets are just a tool and only function as well as your story, so think about how to implement them moving forward.
 Do whatever works best for you.